crmrajat/music-fox/README.md

 > **⚠️ You may get a CORS block error while testing on localhost.
 To bypass this, you need to disable Same-Origin Policy in your browser.
 You may follow the instructions [here](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome).**

+> **Open 'Run' and type this to open a new instance of chrome with disabled same origin policy:**

+    `chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security`

 ## Build and Deployment